-The Exoplanet Orbit Database is produced and maintained by Dr. Jason Wright, Dr. Geoff Marcy, and the California Planet Survey consortium.
+The Exoplanet Orbit Database is produced and maintained by Prof. Jason Wright at Penn State University.
 The Exoplanet Data Explorer and website design and maintenance is by Dr. Onsi Fakhouri.
 Please send Database updates or corrections to firstname.lastname@example.org, and send website or Data Explorer bug reports to email@example.com.

 This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France, NASA's Astrophysics Data System, the NASA Exoplanet Archive (and, formerly, the NASA/IPAC/NExScI Star and Exoplanet Database (NStED)), the Exoplanets Encyclopedia maintained by Jean Schneider, and data products from 2MASS, which is a joint project of the University of Massachusetts and IPAC/Caltech.
 This research received generous funding from NASA and the NSF.